ckiplab/issue/README.md

-# issue
-Issues of CKIP Demo and Services
+# Issues of CKIP Demo and Services